Thunraz/axiom/README.md

 How?
 ----
 Technology used: HTML5/WebGL with the help of [three.js](http://threejs.org/).
-Some ES2015 features (especially classes) are also used.
-Everything is being put together using [require.js](http://requirejs.org/).
+Some ES2015 features (especially classes) are used and are being put together using [rollup.js](http://rollupjs.org/).

 Where is it going?
 ------------------